resplab/ISARIC4C/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of isaric4c is a risk stratification tools that predict in-hospital mortality or in-hospital clinical deterioration probability (defined as any requirement of ventilatory support or critical care, or death) for hospitalised COVID-19 patients.
+This isaric4c R package for the prediction of in-hospital mortality or in-hospital clinical deterioration probability (defined as any requirement of ventilatory support or critical care, or death) for hospitalised COVID-19 patients described in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7832571/#sec1, https://www.bmj.com/content/370/bmj.m3339

 ## Installation